How would a carbon fiber tube help me with imaging?

 Our goal is also simple...
-To provide you with a tube that does not shrink nearly as much as your original aluminum tube thus making your imaging time much more productive and less frustrating.
+To provide you with a large diameter carbon fiber tube that does not shrink nearly as much as an aluminum or even steel tube thus making your imaging time much more productive and less frustrating.

-We are not claiming that carbon fiber tubes don't shrink as the temperature drops, they do.
-However, the shrink rate is 1/5th of aluminum.
+We are not claiming that carbon fiber tubes don't shrink at all as the temperature drops, they do.
+However, our carbon fiber tube shrink rate is at least 1/5th that of aluminum.
 This means you can image 5 times as long between focus runs!
 If you could image for an hour without re-focusing with your aluminum tube, now you can image for 5 hours between focus runs.*

 With a carbon tube, you can easily go 10 degrees without refocusing.
 During a typical Michigan night, the temperature can easily drop 2 degrees per hour.
 Hence, Ha exposures over 45 minutes were impossible.
 Now I can image most of the night without re-focusing.
 Take a look at the M-27 image I posted below.
 It is a series of 60 minute H-alpha sub exposures (plus RGB).
 I now consider the 60 minute Ha sub-exposures "short" and typically go with 90 and 120 minute subs.
 This was impossible for me without the carbon fiber tube upgrade.

-Lose Weight Carbon fiber typically saves 40% in weight over a similar aluminum tube.
-This is not much of a factor with a typical SCT or RC scope but it makes a huge difference with longer tubes such as a Newtonian or Classical Cass.
+Carbon fiber typically saves 40% in weight over a similar aluminum tube.
+Weight is not as much of a factor with a typical SCT but it makes a huge difference with longer tubes such as an RC, and especially Newtonian or Classical Cass.
 Of course, if you are already pushing your mount (or your back!) to the limit, saving 3 lbs. on a C-14 is a good thing!